Jello Shots

 Can this be made ahead of time?

-If you want to get some of the party prep done in advance, you can make your Jello Shots a few days in advance.
-Follow the same instructions below to make the jello and alcohol mixture.
-Then pour the mixture into plastic shot cups.
-Add lids, and keep the jello shots in the fridge until you’re ready to serve.
+If you want to get some of the party prep done in advance, you can make your Jello Shots a few days early.
+Follow the same instructions, then add lids and keep these in the fridge until you’re ready to serve.
 They don’t freeze well so avoid freezing them for later.

 Recipe Tips & Tricks